platformsh/platformsh-docs/docs/src/other/glossary.md

 You can also configure them manually.

 ## Environment

 An [environment](../environments/_index.md) is a standalone copy of your site, complete with code, data, and running services.
-Your [default branch](../environments/_index.md#default-environment) is the production environment, and you can set up any other branch as an identical testing environment.
+Your production environment comes from the [default branch](../environments/_index.md#default-environment) and you can set up any other branch as a testing environment.

 ## Grid